Karthikraja1082/java-interview/README.md

 2. Clone the forked repository to your computer.
 3. Checkout the branch that is assigned to you, read the coding requirements in [README.md](https://github.com/talent-seeker/java-interview/tree/topic), and implement code changes in accordance with requirements.
 4. Commit all your code changes on your branch in your local repository.
 (Don't push them up to your **public** GitHub repository.)
-5. To submit your finished work, zip the whole "java-interview" folder and email the zip file to the hiring manager or your recruiter.
+5. To submit your finished work, zip the whole "java-interview" folder and email the zip file to the hiring manager.

 Happy coding!